Last updated 05/05/2021

 - To promote our products and services e.g. NCS events, publications, post-programme “graduate” opportunities, and other services

-- To conduct original research to help us evaluate and improve our programme offer and services
+- To conduct original research, or link with existing government and/ or other data sets to help us evaluate and improve our programme offer and services

 - To improve the services offered on our website